In the name of Allah, Most Merciful, the Bestower of Mercy.

 ONE: Muhammad Al-Daddu claimed that the saying that the Qur’an is created is minor disbelief and not major disbelief ―and he ascribed this lie and deviated speech to Ibn Nasr Al-Khuzā’ī and Imām Ibn Taymiyyah.
 (Source: Iqra channel, Fiqhul-‘Asr, 8/5/2007)

 Ibn Taymiyyah stated: “The saying that is narrated through multitudes (mutawātir) from the Imāms of the Salaf is that they said the Qur’ān is the speech of Allah, not created.
-They would forbid and refute the saying of the Jahmiyyah who said that the Qur’an was created and separate from Allah ―indeed the scholars would declare those said that to be unbelievers.
-And the books of the scholars are present in which these words are mentioned with chains of narrations and without chains of narrations such as Kitāb Ar-Radd ‘alal-Jahmiyyah of Al-Imām Abu Muhammad ‘Abdur-Rahmān Ibn Abi Hātim.”
+They would forbid and refute the saying of the Jahmiyyah who said that the Qur’an was created and separate from Allah; indeed, the scholars would declare those who said that to be unbelievers.
+And the books of the scholars are present in which these words are mentioned with chains of narrations and without chains of narrations, such as Kitāb Ar-Radd ‘alal-Jahmiyyah of Al-Imām Abu Muhammad ‘Abdur-Rahmān Ibn Abi Hātim.”
 (17/74)

-FOUR: Al-Daddu has strong and established relationships with the Sufis of Africa ―indeed he has asserted and confirmed this in videos and TV interviews.
-This is alongside what is well-known from the Sufis of polytheistic practices of Shirk.
-Al-Daddu has often praised his sheikhs of the Tijāni Sufi tarīqah, with exaggerated praise ―and Tijāni Sufism is riddled with shirk and kufr.
+FOUR: Al-Daddu has strong and established relationships with the Sufis of Africa ―indeed, he has asserted and confirmed this in videos and TV interviews.
+This is alongside what is well-known among the Sufis: the polytheistic practices of Shirk.
+Al-Daddu has often praised his sheikhs of the Tijāni Sufi tarīqah in exaggerated terms, and Tijāni Sufism is riddled with shirk and kufr.

 FIVE: Al-Daddu claims that all the Imams of Sunnah studied ‘Ilm Al-Kalām (theological rhetoric) ―and had they not studied ‘Ilm Al-Kalām, it would be a weakness in them.
 (Source: Iqra channel, Fiqhul-‘Asr, 22/5/2007) This is a lie upon the Salaf.